 Setting clear business goals when selecting software

 FastTrack has been through hundreds of software implementation processes to know that understanding your business’ current position and needs before selecting new software is critical.
 To help you, here are some questions that should always be top of mind to ensure you don’t lose track of your goals and become overwhelmed with the process.
-It’ll keep your decision-making process structured and regimented, rather than long-winded.
+It’ll help keep your decision-making process structured and regimented.

 What are the critical processes you need to run your business each day?